gj-goncalvescaldas/gj-goncalvescaldas/README.md

   <a href="https://gj-goncalvescaldas.github.io/"><img src="https://img.shields.io/badge/-Website-green?style=flat-square&logo=Google-Chrome&logoColor=white"></a>
 </p>

 Hello!
-I'm Gustavo João Gonçalves Caldas, a passionate programmer and data engineer.
-I created this GitHub repository because of my love for coding and to document my journey in software development and data engineering.
+I'm Gustavo João Gonçalves Caldas, a passionate programmer and data enthusiast, specializing in data engineering, machine learning, and artificial intelligence.
+I love organizing complex data and transforming it into actionable insights and predictions that drive impactful solutions.
+This GitHub repository is where I document my journey and build projects to showcase my skills.

-Although my GitHub is currently empty, it’s because I created this repository on June 10th, 2024.
-This date marks a significant milestone in my recovery journey from a serious accident on November 19th, 2023, which left me with a paralyzed hand and required three surgeries.
-Over the past months, my primary focus has been on my recovery.

-Now that I’m gradually regaining my ability to use the computer, I’m excited to start working on GitHub again.
-I miss the joy of coding and the satisfaction of solving problems through technology.
-This repository will be a reflection of my progress and my dedication to getting back to my best self.

-Thank you for visiting my profile.
-I appreciate your patience and interest in following my journey.
-Let's build something amazing together as I continue my path to recovery!
+Thank you for stopping by.
+I’m excited to share my work and connect with others who are passionate about leveraging data for a brighter future!

 ## 📅 Last Update